About Kira

 Photography by Lola Scott Art

-Her plays include OH TO BE PURE AGAIN (world premiere: Actor’s Express); WICKED BITTER BEAST(S) (upcoming development: Alabama Shakespeare Festival, Southern Writers Festival); HOLY CHICKEN SANDWICH (upcoming workshop premiere); THE TRAGIC ECSTASY OF GIRLHOOD (workshop premiere: Boston Playwrights’ Theatre); NOMAD AMERICANA (world premiere: Fresh Ink Theatre); WITH MY EYES SHUT (Now available through Original Works Publishing).
+Her plays include OH TO BE PURE AGAIN (world premiere: Actor’s Express); WICKED BITTER BEAST(S) (development: Alabama Shakespeare Festival, WTP Ethel Woolson Lab); HOLY CHICKEN SANDWICH (workshop premiere: Boston New Works Festival); THE TRAGIC ECSTASY OF GIRLHOOD (workshop premiere: Boston Playwrights’ Theatre); NOMAD AMERICANA (world premiere: Fresh Ink Theatre); WITH MY EYES SHUT (Now available here through Original Works Publishing).

-Rockwell’s work has been developed with The Kennedy Center, National New Play Network, Great Plains Theatre Commons, Last Frontier Theatre Conference, and Third Culture Theatre in partnership with HBO and Arts for Incarcerated Youth Network, among others.
-Rockwell is currently under commission with Ensemble Studio Theatre, Actor’s Express, and Moonbox Productions.
-She holds a BFA in Theatre Performance and an MFA in Playwriting from Boston University.
+Rockwell’s work has also been developed with The Kennedy Center, National New Play Network, Great Plains Theatre Commons, Last Frontier Theatre Conference, among others.
+Commissions with Ensemble Studio Theatre, Actor’s Express, and Moonbox Productions.
+She holds a BFA in Theatre Performance from Baylor University, and an MFA in Playwriting from Boston University.

 As an educator, Rockwell currently teaches at Georgia State University, and virtually through writing centers across New England.
 Previously with Brandeis University, Wheaton College, and as a guest with institutions such as Alliance Theatre and Hyde Square Task Force.